 In general, healthcare organizations are looking to work with partners that demonstrate two key values:

 - Customer-focused.
 Research shows that how a buyer feels impacts their purchasing decision.
 From day one, a buyer should feel like a priority, not just another sales target.
 This type of support is especially important to healthcare organizations that are nervous about moving into new, uncharted waters like the cloud.

 - Responsive.
 How a company behaves upfront usually indicates the level of response a potential buyer can expect throughout the business relationship.
 For example, if a vendor can’t be responsive for basic interactions like phone calls and emails, how can it be trusted to react quickly in the midst of a crisis?

 In the end, today’s healthcare organizations want to feel understood, prioritized, and safe before taking a chance on a new technology solution or service.
-By prioritizing compliance and taking a “show don’t tell” approach, healthcare IT companies can garner the trust of healthcare organizations and begin building the foundation for successful, long-term business relationships.
+By prioritizing security and compliance and taking a “show don’t tell” approach, healthcare IT companies can garner the trust of healthcare organizations and begin building the foundation for successful, long-term business relationships.